Mark Reid

 Mark Reid (born 15 September 1961) is a Scottish retired professional footballer who played as a left back.
 Reid made over 350 appearances in the Scottish and English Football Leagues between 1980 and 1993.

-Career
+Club career

 Born in Kilwinning, Reid played League football for Celtic, Charlton Athletic and St Mirren before retiring in 1993 due to injury.

+Reid made his Celtic first-team debut in a 1–1 draw away to Dundee United in the first leg of the Scottish League Cup semi-final in November 1980, and subsequently established himself as Celtic's regular left back under manager Billy McNeill.
+His first trophy with Celtic came in April 1981 when Celtic secured the league championship with a 3-2 victory over Dundee United at Tannadice.

+Whilst at Charlton he was elected for the PFA Team of the Year in the 1985–86 Football League Second Division.

+International career

+Reid made two appearances for the Scotland Under-21 national side in European Under-21 Championship matches.